Alejogb1/job-board/blog-data/why-is-comma-202207-complete-edition-not-loading-the-environment.md

 id: "why-is-comma-202207-complete-edition-not-loading-the-environment"
 ---

-Okay, let's unpack this.
+, let's unpack this.
 I recall facing something similar a while back, specifically with a less-than-perfectly-configured instance of comma ai’s openpilot, so I understand the frustration.
 It’s not usually a single root cause, more often a confluence of factors, particularly when dealing with specific releases like the 2022.07 complete edition.
 The phrase "not loading the environment" is broad, so we need to get granular.
 Typically, this suggests the software isn't successfully initiating its core dependencies or connecting to the necessary hardware components, leaving you stranded without the expected functionality.

 Let's begin by identifying the three common culprits.
 First, we have the environment itself: the underlying operating system and its compatibility.
 Next, we’ll look at dependency mismatches within the software's build.
 And finally, we’ll examine potential hardware or connection issues.